 1980’s, a League-sponsored study of environmental issues led to a voice in the Byron, Illinois nuclear plant licensing, thereby improving plant safety.

 1990’s, the LWVGR launched the Youth Groundwater Festival (YGF) as well as an annual State of the Community event, during which elected officials and citizens discussed relevant issues.

 Through a concentration on such topics as International Relations, Economic Welfare, Government Structure, Public Health, and Voter Services, the Rockford League pursues its purpose “…to promote political responsibility through informed and active participation of citizens in government.”
 (By-laws, amended April 26, 1980).
 These efforts have involved the Rockford League in redevelopment projects, the push for a state constitutional convention, and a serious review of local government structure, including Home Rule for Rockford.

-In all their activities, the Rockford League of Women Voters remains politically nonpartisan.
+In all their activities, the League of Women Voters of Greater Rockford remains politically nonpartisan.